nilearn/nilearn/doc/decoding/estimator_choice.rst

 .. seealso::

-   * :class:`nilearn.decoding.fREMRegressor`, a pipeline described in the :ref:`userguide <frem>`, which yields very good regression performance for neuroimaging at a reasonable computational cost.
+   * :class:`nilearn.decoding.FREMRegressor`, a pipeline described in the :ref:`userguide <frem>`, which yields very good regression performance for neuroimaging at a reasonable computational cost.